jhallen/joes-sandbox/vivado/README.md

 ![image](images/ip4.png)

-You need to generete the output products here, even though they do not have to be saved in git.
+You need to generete the output products, even though they do not have to be saved in git.
 When you generate them here, then Vivada knows to regenerate them when you rebuild the project.

 ![image](images/ip5.png)